 What information is contained in the ‘current company information’ report?

-This report will contain the information normally submitted with an annual return form:
+This report will contain the following information:

 - Registered Office Address details